github/docs/content/osmand/map/map-styles-and-parameters.md

 ### UniRS and LightRS

 UniRS and LightRS styles are author styles that render the basic map information but in different color schemes.
-It may be quite useful for cyclists.

 UniRS style: Simple and contrast style for car navigation.
 Gentle for the eyes in the night mode.
 Key features: contour lines, contrast orange styled roads, less distracting secondary map objects.
 ![Map styles](/assets/images/map/ms-3.png)